 A Chief Risk Officer ("CRO") shall be appointed or replaced with prior approval from the Board of Directors.
-Independence of the CRO shall be ensured by providing direct access to the Board and Risk Management Committee (RMC) without any impediment.
+It shall also ensure the independence of the CRO by providing direct access to the Board and Risk Management Committee (RMC) without any impediment.

-The Chief Risk Officer shall be independent from executive functions, business line responsibilities, operations, and revenue-generating functions.
-The CRO shall report functionally to the RMC and administratively to the President.
+The Chief Risk Officer shall be independent from executive functions, business line responsibilities, operations and revenue-generating functions.
+The CRO may report functionally to the RMC and administratively to the President.
 The RMC shall review and approve the performance of the CRO.